TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9a-Configuration/Index.rst

 The configuration options you define in this file can be changed in the backend :guilabel:`ADMIN TOOLS > Settings > Extension Configuration`.

-Use this for general options that should be globally applied to the extension.
+Use this file for general options that should be globally applied to the extension.

 .. seealso::